Paul47/LED_Extender_boards/README.md

 # LED Extender boards

-** Dr Oldies LED Extender small, inexpensive expansion boards support up to 16 leds strips in either simple strips or tiled arrays. **
+**Dr Oldies LED Extender Teensy shields and non-shields are small, inexpensive expansion boards which support up to 16 leds strips in either simple strips or tiled arrays**

+**Schematics, Gerbers, BOM and Pick List files are included**

-* LED Extender PCBs can be used independently or, more conventienly, with my LEDMatrix_22/FastLED library.
+* LED Extender PCBs can be used independently or, more conveniently, with my LEDMatrix_22/FastLED library.
 * Combining the Extenders with these libraries allows you to design medium to large led strings and arrays of 4096 leds and more.
 * Large led panels can be composed of multiple led tiles in numerous arrangements.
 * Versions support both 1-wire and 2-wire leds (see below).